denisri/fdc_catamaps/README.md

 * Having inkscape installed on the system and available in the PATH.
   A recent version of inkscape (1.0 at least) is recommended to avoid units and scaling problems.
-* ImageMagick "convert" tool to convert PNG to JPEG.
-This dependency may be replaced with the PIL module (or imageio?) later.
+* Either the Pillow (PIL) python podule (see later) or ImageMagick "convert" tool to convert PNG to JPEG.
+If Pillow is present, then convert will not be used. **see notes below for ImgeMagick**

 Python modules: